 Phenothiazines act on dopaminergic receptors at the CTZ, possibly at other central nervous system (CNS) centers, and peripherally.

 In selecting phenothiazines, the primary consideration is assessing differences in adverse effect profiles, which correlate with the structural classes of the drugs.
-Generally, aliphatic phenothiazines (e.g., chlorpromazine) produce sedation and anticholinergic effects, while piperazines (e.g., prochlorperazine) are associated with less sedation but higher incidence of extrapyramidal symptoms (EPS) (acute dystonias, akathisia, neuroleptic malignant syndrome [uncommon], and, rarely, akinesias and dyskinesias).
+Generally, aliphatic phenothiazines (e.g., chlorpromazine) produce sedation and anticholinergic effects, while piperazines (e.g., prochlorperazine) are associated with less sedation but higher incidence of extrapyramidal symptoms (EPS) such as acute dystonias, akathisia, neuroleptic malignant syndrome (uncommon), and, rarely, akinesias and dyskinesias.
 Marked hypotension may also result if IV doses are administered rapidly at high doses.
 The concomitant use of H1 blockers, such as diphenhydramine, can often decrease the risk and severity of EPS.
-Phenothiazines may be of particular value in treating patients who experience delayed N&V with cisplatin regimens.[25,26,27,28,29][Level of evidence: I] Given their anticholinergic properties, phenothiazines are listed among the American Geriatrics Society Beers Criteria for Potentially Inappropriate Medication Use in Older Adults.
+Phenothiazines may be of particular value in treating patients who experience delayed N&V with cisplatin regimens.[25,26,27,28,29][Level of evidence: I] Given their anticholinergic properties, phenothiazines are listed in the American Geriatrics Society Beers Criteria for Potentially Inappropriate Medication Use in Older Adults.

 Metoclopramide is a substituted benzamide, which, before serotonin (5-HT3) receptor antagonists were introduced, was considered the most effective antiemetic agent against highly emetogenic chemotherapy.
 Although metoclopramide is a competitive antagonist at dopaminergic (D2) receptors, it is most effective against acute vomiting when given IV at high doses, probably because it is a weak competitive antagonist (relative to other serotonin antagonists) at 5-HT3 receptors.
 It may act on the CTZ and the periphery.
 Metoclopramide also increases lower esophageal sphincter pressure and enhances the rate of gastric emptying, which may factor into its overall antiemetic effect.
 Metoclopramide has also been safely given by IV bolus injection at higher single doses (up to 6 mg/kg) and by continuous IV infusion, with or without a loading bolus dose, with efficacy comparable to that of multiple intermittent dosing schedules.[35,36,37]